By: Nabeelah (fourth year, Biology, Psychology, Neuroscience & Behaviour)

 When you want a nice change of pace:

 The last space I will cover today is the health sciences library glass room.
 This space is divided into tables that are perfect for groups and individual seating.
-This space is bright and airy and has some of the most natural light of any indoor space on campus.
+This space is bright and airy and has an abundance of natural light compared to any other indoor space on campus.

 Signing off